 He doesn’t say anything.
 Doesn’t even smile.
 But his eyes change.

 I’m hit with a wave of wonder as I look at his face.
 All pretense gone, I relax my face and forget where I am.
 I’m taken aback by the sensuality of his stare.
 His whole face is different.
 Almost like he’s… gazing at me.

 A month has gone by since we first arrived at Big Blue and not once has he looked at me the way he is now.
 My cheeks grow hot but I can’t look away (to my utter embarrassment).
 I’m flushed in a matter of seconds.
 He sucks.
 Scorpius Malfoy is the absolute worst.

 Stupid, stupid, stupid.

 Albus parks the car once we get to the market.
 Jen walks by us and catches my cousin’s eye.
-I know immediately that she’s the girl he’ nervous about.
+I know immediately that she’s the girl he’s nervous about.
 She’s beaming, happy to see him.
 She has light brown hair cut into a short bob with soft pink lipstick on her lips.
 She has brown freckles that show through her summer tan.
 Standing next to Albus, whose complexion has always been as creamy as milk, she looks perfectly bronzed.
 From this angle it’s a bit odd seeing how opposite they are, but then I see the smile on his face and they laugh at each other awkwardly and the picture is painted full circle.
-I know it was worth coming here tonight.
+It was worth coming here tonight.

 “Hi,” she greets to us, snapping out of her daze with Albus.
 He turns to us and introduces Jen.
 We shake hands and head towards the box office.
 We chat for a bit.